 Other sources of family history includes a family plot in Colma, CA he remembers visiting in his youth.
 He has since obtained death certificates for all of the 14 family members buried there and has been able to confirm family names and relationships through their cemetery records.

 As a stamp collector, Jim was often a recipient of unusual stamps from acquaintances.
 One such stamp was in fact an 1842 letter which folds into an envelope.
 Instead of a printed stamp, the 12 ½¢ postage is hand written on the envelope.
-Click the arrow to hear Jim explain the significance of the postage:
+Hear Jim explain the significance of the postage:

 Jim brought the (A. Thompson) letter to a Siuslaw Genealogical Society meeting last year and inquired as to whether anyone was interested in doing further research on it.
 Never to turn down a genealogy challenge, SGS member Pat Rongey researched the letter’s addressee.
 She was able to locate a great great grandson who now resides in Seaside and sent him a copy of the 1842 letter.
 As it turns out, Mr. Thompson (the letter’s addressee) left his wife and daughter on the Clatsop Plains to make his fortune in California during the Gold Rush era.
 His wife’s account of her trail experience tells of his demise: